Mary Wise

-Mary Wise (born August 8, 1959), née Mary Fischl, is an American college volleyball coach, former player and author.
-Wise is the current head coach of the Florida Gators women's volleyball team of the University of Florida.
-In Wise's career at Florida, her Gators teams have won nineteen Southeastern Conference (SEC) regular season championships, and twelve SEC tournament titles.
-The Gators have also made eight Final Four appearances in the NCAA Tournament, including an appearance in the 2003 and 2017 NCAA Championship finals.
-With 1,026 career coaching wins through 2022, Mary Wise has the most all-time Division One women's volleyball wins among female head coaches.
+Mary Wise (born August 8, 1959), née Mary Fischl, is a retired American college volleyball coach, former player and author.
+Wise was the head coach of the Florida Gators women's volleyball team of the University of Florida for 34 seasons.
+In Wise's career at Florida, her Gators teams won nineteen Southeastern Conference (SEC) regular season championships, and twelve SEC tournament titles.
+The Gators also made eight Final Four appearances in the NCAA Tournament, including an appearance in the 2003 and 2017 NCAA Championship finals.
+With 1,068 career coaching wins, Mary Wise has the most all-time Division I women's volleyball wins among female head coaches.

 Early years

 Wise was born in Evanston, Illinois, in 1959.
 Her father Richard Fischl was a dentist, and her mother Lila managed his dental practice.
 Wise was one of six children.

 College career

 Wise attended Purdue University in West Lafayette, Indiana, where she played for the Purdue Boilermakers volleyball team from 1977 to 1980.
 She was a standout setter, and was twice named to the All-Midwest Regional team, while the Boilermakers won two Big Ten Conference championships in 1979 and 1980.
 A dean's list student, she graduated from Purdue in 1981 with a bachelor's degree in physical education.